RobertLeMonds/responsive-wedding/README.md

 # Robert & Nichole's Responsive Wedding Site
 ------------------

 This website was originally created by Bradley Greenwood.
 I made modifications to meed our needs as a couple and what we thought best.
 I made the header slightly more responsive than it was before.
 I uploaded this onto my hosting account via bluehost.
-The website address is: buttercupandsmoresleap.us
+The website address is: http://buttercupandsmoresleap.us

 ----------------